LSSTDESC/start_paper/README.md

 # start_paper
-### Jumpstart your DESC paper or note
+### Jump-start your DESC paper or note

-`start_paper` is intended to make the process of starting to write a DESC paper or note, and later transforming notes into papers, as simple as possible.
+`start_paper` is intended to make the process of starting to write a DESC paper or note, and later transforming notes into papers, as simple as possible. `start_paper` attempts to play well with [`desc-tex`](https://github.com/LSSTDESC/desc-tex), a repository of latex support files for DESC papers, and [`mkauthlist`](https://github.com/kadrlica/mkauthlist), a Python package for generating author and contribution lists in latex format.

 ## Starting your paper

-Download the contents of the `start_paper` repository.
+Download the contents of the `deploy` branch of the `start_paper` repository.
 We recommend downloading it as a ZIP file rather than cloning the repository; this simplifies the process of versioning your paper in its own repository, if you so desire.
-You can either do this manually with the "Clone or download" button in GitHub, or automatically by [downloading](https://raw.githubusercontent.com/LSSTDESC/start_paper/master/deploy_from_github_zip.bash) and running [this BASH script](https://github.com/LSSTDESC/start_paper/blob/master/deploy_from_github_zip.bash), as in
+You can either do this manually by clicking "Clone or download" and then "Download ZIP" in GitHub (*while looking at the `deploy` branch*), or automatically by [downloading](https://raw.githubusercontent.com/LSSTDESC/start_paper/master/deploy_from_github_zip.bash) and running [this BASH script](https://github.com/LSSTDESC/start_paper/blob/master/deploy_from_github_zip.bash), as in

 ```bash
 ./deploy_from_github_zip.bash MyNewPaper